-Conversation with an intelligent Indian-meeting with Indians-early and mild season-La Dalles Indians-their anxiety to receive the gospel-Nootka humming bird-number and location of the Indians in the lower country-Indians of the north-the agitated question-solitariness.
+Conversation with an intelligent Indian-meeting with Indiansearly and mild season-La Dalles Indians-their anxiety to receive the gospel-Nootka humming bird-number and location of the Indians in the lower country-Indians of the north-the agitated question-solitariness.

-A very intelligent and influential Indian from the Cascades called at my room, on the 8th of February, to enquire about God.
+A VERY intelligent and influential Indian from the Cascades called at my room, on the 8th of February, to enquire about God.
 I endeavored to obtain from him his own system of religion.
-He said, he believed there is a God, and he supposed he made all things, but he did not know any thing more about him.
+He said, he believed there is a God, and he supposed he made all things, but did not know any thing more about him.
 I questioned him in regard to his belief of a future state, and what he expected would become of him when he died.
 He said he did not know.
-He supposed that he should have an existence after death, but did not know what it would be; and wished me to tell him.
-I endeavored to enlighten his mind, and to unfold to him the great fundamental truths of God and eternity, and the way to be saved.
+He supposed that he should have an existence after death, but did not know of what sort it would be; and wished me to I endeavored to enlighten his mind, and to unfold tell him. to him the great fundamental truths of God and eternity, and the way to be saved.
 He listened with attention, and appeared sober.
-He told me the Indians were growing better; that they did not kill each other in wars as in times past; that they did not rob and steal as heretofore.
-I told him that was good, but to be saved they must repent and receive the Savior by faith, as the only hope for sinners.
-So benighted are the minds of these heathen, and so barren their language upon spiritual and invisible subjects, that I had to use such illustrations as I judged best adapted to convey truth to his mind, and I doubt not that he received some knowledge.
+He told me the Indians where growing better: that they did not kill each other in wars as in times past; that they did not rob and steal as heretofore.
+I told him that was good, but to be saved they must repent and receive the Savior by faith, as the only one who could save So benighted are the minds of these heathen, and sinners. so barren their language upon spiritual and invisible subjects, that I had to use such illustrations, as I judged the best adapted to convey to his mind divine truth, and i doubt not that he received some divine knowledge.

-The next day he called again, and wished me to take his children and teach them how to read and write, and to worship God.
-I endeavored to explain to him the object of my tour, and that when I returned, I would use my influence to have others come and live among them.
-But he wanted me to continue with them and instruct them.
+The next day he called again, and wished me to take his children and teach them how to read and write, and how to worship God.
+I endeavored to explain to him the object of my tour, and that when I returned I would use my influence to have others come and live among them.
+But he wanted to have me continue with them and instruct them.
 And when I told him I must go, and endeavor to get several to come and teach in different tribes, he wished to know how many sleeps it would take me to go, and how many sleeps before others would come.
 I told him it would be a great number.
 He wished to know if it would be moons.
-I answered in the affirmative, and told him it would be at least two snows.
-He paused and looked sorrowful.
-His very look affected me; he arose and went out.
+I an. swered in the affirmative, and told him it would be at least He paused and looked sorrowful.
+His very two snows. look affected me; he arose and went out.